void-linux/void-packages/Manual.md

 - `noarch` If set, the binary package is not architecture specific and can be shared by all supported architectures.

-- `nonfree` If set, the binary package will be put into the *non free* repository.
+- `repository` Defines the repository in which the package will be placed.
+See *Repositories* for a list of valid repositories.

 - `nostrip` If set, the ELF binaries with debugging symbols won't be stripped.
 By default all binaries are stripped.